ever-been/everDoc/src/book/markdown/extensions.md

 The *group* is supposed to provide a more granular grouping of objects and depends entirely on the object's *kind*.

-If you need more detail on objects that you can encounter, be sure to also read the [ORM special](#user.extension.storageex.ormspecial), which denotes where various EverBEEN classes can be expected and what *entityIds* can carry user types.
+If you need more detail on objects that you can encounter, be sure to also read the next section, which denotes where various EverBEEN classes can be expected and what *entityIds* can carry user types.

 #### The ORM special {#user.extension.storageex.ormspecial}
 If you are really hell-bent on creating an ORM implementation of the *Storage*, your module will need to know several extra EverBEEN classes to be able to perform the mapping.
 The following table covers their *entityIds*, their meaning and the dependencies you will need to get them.